MagnusCardell/Algorithms/README.md

 Repository for my algorithms exercises

-exercises folder is for solutions to the Algorithms course i took
+exercises folder is for solutions to the Algorithms course i took csharp, cpp, python are all folders with solutions to algorithm problems in respective languages.

 Big O definition:
 Let f(n) and g(n) be functions from positive integers to positive reals.
 We can say that f = O(g) if there is a constant c > 0 such that f <= c * g(n).

 Master theorem:
 If T(n) = aT([n/b]) + O(n^d) for some constants a>0, b>1, and d>=0, then

 T(n) = O(n^d) if d>logb a